 Art and Design NC objectives: NC objectives: NC objectives: Pupils should be taught to develop their Pupils should be taught to develop their Pupils should be taught to develop their techniques, including their control and their techniques, including their control and their techniques, including their control and their use of materials, with creativity, use of materials, with creativity, use of materials, with creativity, experimentation and an increasing awareness experimentation and an increasing experimentation and an increasing awareness of different kinds of art, craft and design. awareness of different kinds of art, craft of different kinds of art, craft and design.
-Pupils should be taught: 1 to create sketch and design.
-Pupils should be taught: 12 to create sketch books to record their observations and use Pupils should be taught: ☐ to create sketch books to record their observations and use them to review and revisit ideas to improve books to record their observations and use them to review and revisit ideas to improve their mastery of art and design techniques, them to review and revisit ideas? to their mastery of art and design techniques, including drawing, painting and sculpture with improve their mastery of art and design including drawing, painting and sculpture with a range of materials [for example, pencil, techniques, including drawing, painting and a range of materials [for example, pencil, charcoal, paint, clay] sculpture with a range of materials [for charcoal, paint, clay] ☐ about great artists, architects and designers example, pencil, charcoal, paint, clay] ☑ about great artists, architects and designers in history.
+Pupils should be taught: ☐ to create sketch and design.
+Pupils should be taught: Ito create sketch books to record their observations and use Pupils should be taught: 12 to create sketch books to record their observations and use them to review and revisit ideas? to improve books to record their observations and use them to review and revisit ideas to improve their mastery of art and design techniques, them to review and revisit ideas? to their mastery of art and design techniques, including drawing, painting and sculpture with improve their mastery of art and design including drawing, painting and sculpture with a range of materials [for example, pencil, techniques, including drawing, painting and a range of materials [for example, pencil, charcoal, paint, clay] sculpture with a range of materials [for charcoal, paint, clay] 2 about great artists, architects and designers example, pencil, charcoal, paint, clay] 2 about great artists, architects and designers in history.
 2 about great artists, architects and in history. designers in history.
 Sticky Knowledge: Sticky Knowledge: Sticky Knowledge: Masks were very important in Maya culture.
 Name and describe the work of artists that Stone age people made their own paint from They were often inspired by animals. use recycled materials as part of their work pigments around them.
+Maya people were often buried with a death such as, Michelle Reader, Subodh Gupta, Stone age people made their own tools to mask, which was intended to protect the Derek Gores and Wim Delvoye. create art. wearer on their journey to the afterlife.
+Know that art can make a statement that is The Lascaux caves in France hold excellent King Pakel's death mask is one of the most louder than words. examples of original stone age cave art. famous Maya artefacts.
+Stone age people drew what they saw around them ie animals, people.